Bowdre McDowell

 Dr. Jack McNulty

-On November 12, 2012, at age 84, Dr. Jack McNulty launched the Palliative Rural Education Project with a two-day program in north Mississippi.
+At age 84, Dr. Jack McNulty launched the Palliative Rural Education Project with a two-day program in north Mississippi, expanding access to compassionate care in underserved areas.

 Linda Prattini

-On August 28, 2015, at age 73, Linda Prattini celebrated the debut of her handmade bowling costume at The Presbytère museum on Jackson Square in New Orleans.
+At age 73, Linda Prattini debuted her handmade bowling costume at The Presbytère museum in New Orleans, blending creativity and culture in a celebration of local artistry.

-On August 26, 2016, at age 67, Marco Antonio Garcia called the first New Orleans Saints play-by-play radio broadcast for the newly formed Louisiana Spanish Network.
+At age 67, Marco Antonio Garcia called the first New Orleans Saints play-by-play radio broadcast for the newly formed Louisiana Spanish Network, reconnecting the team with its Spanish-speaking fan base and launching a new era of inclusive sports media.

 Dr. Patricia Morris

-On May 11, 2016, at age 74, Dr. Patricia Morris coordinated the first coloring book art therapy class for East Jefferson General Hospital’s Healthy Lifestyles program.
+At age 74, Dr. Patricia Morris coordinated the first coloring book art therapy class for East Jefferson General Hospital’s Healthy Lifestyles program, using creativity to support emotional wellness.

 Eddie Conrad, Jr.